poplop03/react-ui-ros/README.md

 # ROS-Teleoperation-Web-Interface
+# this is the repo i forked from RIOTU lab, with fixed screen when use joystick

 This repository contains a React-based web application for teleoperating and monitoring a robot using the Robot Operating System (ROS).
 The web interface allows you to control the robot, visualize the navigation map, and monitor its position, orientation, and velocity.
 This project is built with ReactJS, a popular JavaScript framework for front-end development.